noyzys/nautchkafe-rabbit-bridge/README.md

 - RabbitPublisher<TOPIC>: An interface to send messages to a specific RabbitMQ topic.
 - RabbitSubscriber<TOPIC>: An interface to handle incoming messages from a RabbitMQ topic.
 - RabbitTransport<TOPIC>: Implementation that connects to RabbitMQ, publishes messages, and subscribes to topics.
+- RabbitLockMapper: Implementation for lock acquire system in java.concurrent.
 - RabbitClientCredintials: A factory class that handles creating and managing connections to RabbitMQ using the provided configuration.

 ### Clone the Repository